+This weekend I ran one of my favorite races: the Yukon Do It Half Marathon.
 This was my 5th year running this course.
 I was prepared to PR and had trained through the fall/early winter.
 In the past, I ran this race with little training, so I was expecting to have a much better race experience.

 |Waiting in the car before the race|